Vhonani-AI/Bright-Coffee-Shop-Sales-Analysis/README.md

 # Bright-Coffee-Shop-Sales-Analysis
 ### Project Overview

-This project focuses on analysing transactional sales data for a coffee shop to understand its performance over the past six months.
+This project focuses on analysing transactional sales data for a coffee shop over a six-month period.

-The objective of the analysis is to support the CEO by identifying trends, diagnosing potential causes of declining revenue, and providing actionable business insights.
+The goal of this analysis is to understand how the business is performing by looking at sales trends, customer behaviour, and product performance.
+The insights from this project are intended to support decision-making and highlight areas where the business can improve.

-The analysis was conducted using SQL in Databricks, supported by planning, visualisation, and presentation tools.
+The analysis was done using SQL in Databricks, along with other tools for planning, visualisation, and presentation.

 ### Problem statement
-The coffee shop has experienced underperformance over the last six months.
-This project aims to investigate the factors contributing to the decline in revenue through detailed data analysis.
+The coffee shop wants to better understand its sales performance and identify patterns in customer behaviour and product demand.
+There is a need to explore the data in more detail to uncover what is driving revenue and where improvements can be made.

 ### Aim
-The aim of this project is to provide a comprehensive analysis of sales data and deliver key insights that explain the decline in revenue.
+The aim of this project is to analyse the sales data, identify key trends and patterns, and provide simple, clear recommendations that can help improve business performance.

 ### Objectives
-The following steps were taken to execute the project:
+The following steps were taken to complete the project:
 - Project planning using Canva
-- Brainstorming and structuring analysis using Miro
+- Brainstorming and structuring ideas using Miro
-- Data ingestion, cleaning, and analysis using Databricks (SQL)
+- Data cleaning and analysis using Databricks (SQL)
 - Data visualisation using Excel
-- Presentation of insights using PowerPoint
+- Presentation of findings using PowerPoint

 ### 1. MIRO – Project Planning and Mind Map